ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

         These are reached by flight or high altitude points, such as mountains, although with enough fae magic the right incantations, one can ascend upon fae-blessed wood or materials that originate from Yggdrasil.
 5. **Monsters:** Adjust as you see fit and to your PC's party level
     - 1d4 + 3 ice sprites
-    - 1d2 + 2 yetis
+    - 1d2 + 2 yetis per group (Mountain group + fishery poaching group)
     - 1d2 polar bears
     - 1d4 + 1 frost giants
         - 1d6 + 6 Mammoths
     - 1d4 + 4 Wooden golems painted and constructed as large nutcrackers
-6. **Nonplayer Characters:**
+6. **Nonplayer Characters:** And some with modern media characters to inform their archetype
     - Santa Claus, a male human turned immortal
     - Freya (Mrs. Claus), an elven woman
         - Lagertha from 2013 TV series Vikings
     - Krampus, a male woolly faun
         - The Grinch + Jinx from Arcane.
     - Lil' Pete, a male hulderálfr
-    - Twinklety, an young, optimistic female hulderálfr
+    - Twinklety, a young, optimistic female hulderálfr
         - She seeks to unionize the hulderálfar & works.
     - Revolutionist Beltznickle, a gruff male hulderálfr
         - He is the one who speaks to the player's in the example hook.
         - While also having partook in the scaring of naughty children, Beltznickle also prefers this new direction, but he cannot stand the exploitation of the middle and lower class hulderálfar.
 He particularly wants to see the fat trimmed from the upper class and better awareness, consideration, and action from the Claus family.
     - Gróa, a female Giant mammoth herder and tender to the world tree
         - A wise and patient woman whose witnessed many seasons, but is nonetheless fit and fierce.
 If the frost giants truly have boiling blood, then she's mastered her meditations and control of it.
 For this and her wisdom, she is well respected by her fellow giants as well as neighboring townsfolk.
     - Kólga, a female troll pack leader.
 Hot headed, harsh, and hungry.
 Not unreasonable, but very aware of what the laws of nature allow and not, to put it simply.
-With her survival of the fittest and might makes right attitude, she still can respect her neighbors if they respect her... from a distance.
+With her "survival of the fittest" and "might makes right" attitude, she still can respect her neighbors if they respect her... from a distance.
 7. **Magic Items:** Only a few here.
 Tailor to your players.
     - A top of ceaseless spinning: Spins until grabbed or bumped enough
     - Everice Shard: said to come from beyond the Bifröst.
 Used within each icebreaker that forms ice in its surounding waters
     - Eternal Cinder: A rare everburning cinder said to have been the remains of burning trimmings of Yggdrasil.
         - A boon in these frozen lands
-    - Yule Logs : May be any log dedicated to the Yuletide burning, but ideally marked with and more so ideally from the trimmings of the Yggdrasil.
+    - Yule Logs : May be any log dedicated to the Yuletide burning, but ideally carved with yuletide markings and more so ideally from the trimmings of the Yggdrasil.
         - Burning lasts longer and can survive in strong winds and winter storms where typical logs would be put out.
 May be used to make a torch.
+        - Perhaps the Yuletide carved markings keep away mischevious fae looking to steal warmth?
+Perhaps, it provides them with their own heat without depriving the owner of the log of theirs.
 8. **Review Your Notes Before the Game**

 ### Potential Outcomes